Text Tells the Cost: Predicting and Analyzing Repayment Effort of Self-Admitted Technical Debt: Threats to Validity

-Threats to reliability refer to the consistency and stability of the results obtained across different instances of the study.
-In our research, we employed various machine learning models, which inherently possess some level of randomness due to their training process.
-To mitigate this threat, we reported the average performance across multiple runs of the models.
-Moreover, we made our collected dataset publicly available in the replication package \citep{replication}, allowing for replication and verification of the results.
+A concern regarding reliability is that machine learning models inherently possess randomness due to their training process (e.g., random weight initialization and mini-batch sampling), which may affect the consistency and reproducibility of results.
+We mitigate this by reporting the average performance across multiple runs of the models, reducing the impact of any single run's variability.
+Moreover, we made our collected dataset and code publicly available in the replication package \citep{replication}, enabling independent replication and verification of the results.